worfly/odgrl/todo/flesh2bone.md

 v1 = '''it is not that they are alike, or even like minded. they are that beautiful and tender combination of compliments.'''

+e1 = '''our greatest failure is the one we experience just before we die. our body itself obsoletes in a world filled with moving living things. everything eventually stops.'''

+r1 = '''reflecting on my course, i can see obso is the inevitable harbinger of my demise. holding her in his arms, he makes me obsolete'''